brendondalaba/tldr-bible/src/content/bible/66-revelation.md

 ---
 title: 'Revelation'
-description: 'The unveiling of Jesus Christ and the end times'
+description: 'The God Who Wins in the End'
+verse: '"Behold, He is coming with the clouds, and every eye will see Him." — Revelation 1:7'
 genre: 'Apocalyptic'
 group: 'Prophecy'
 ---